newhuo-tech/trade-docs/source/index.html.md

 </html>

 ## Y/N on the whitelist?
-A user may query whether oneself is whitelisted via this interface
+A user may query whether oneself is whitelisted via this interface.

 ### HTTP Request